Bird vision: Movement

-Birds can resolve rapid movements better than humans, for whom flickering at a rate greater than 50 light pulse cycles per second appears as continuous movement.
-Humans cannot therefore distinguish individual flashes of a fluorescent light bulb oscillating at 60 light pulse cycles per second, but budgerigars and chickens have flicker or light pulse cycles per second thresholds of more than 100 light pulse cycles per second.
-A Cooper's hawk can pursue agile prey through woodland and avoid branches and other objects at high speed; to humans such a chase would appear as a blur.
+Birds can resolve rapid movements better than humans, for whom flickering at a rate greater than 50–60 hertz (Hz) appears as continuous movement.
+Humans therefore cannot distinguish individual 60-Hz flashes, or flicker, of a fluorescent light bulb, but budgerigars, chickens and pigeons all have light-flicker thresholds exceeding 100 Hz.
+A Cooper's hawk can pursue agile prey through woodland at high speed while avoiding branches and other objects; to humans, such a chase would appear as a blur.

-Birds can also detect slow moving objects.
+Birds can also detect slow-moving objects.
 The movement of the sun and the constellations across the sky is imperceptible to humans, but detected by birds.
-The ability to detect these movements allows migrating birds to properly orient themselves.
+The ability to detect these movements helps migrating birds to properly orient themselves.

-To obtain steady images while flying or when perched on a swaying branch, birds hold the head as steady as possible with compensating reflexes.
+To obtain steady images while flying or when perched on a swaying branch, birds hold their head as steady as possible with compensating reflexes.
 Maintaining a steady image is especially relevant for birds of prey.
 Because the image can be centered on the deep fovea of only one eye at a time, most falcons when diving use a spiral path to approach their prey after they have locked on to a target individual.
-The alternative of turning the head for a better view slows down the dive by increasing drag while spiralling does not reduce speeds significantly.
+The alternative of turning their head for a better view slows down the dive by increasing drag, whereas spiralling does not reduce speeds significantly.